 I have heartfelt gratitude for this space to share my thoughts and experiences with you.

-Starting five or six years ago, for a variety of reasons, at the time referred to as “mid-life,” I began a conscious rebuild of my broken self and started untangling my convoluted value system.
+Starting seven or eight years ago, for a variety of reasons, at the time referred to as “mid-life,” I began a conscious rebuild of my broken self and started untangling my convoluted value system.

 I put an earnest effort into becoming more aware of who I am, and how I influence the people and objects in my life.
 I wanted to stop the “familiar” from being desperately and continuously toxic.